jbramburger/Stabilizing_UPOs/README.md

 - Satellite_discovery.m: Discovers a mapping near the Lagrange points in an Earth-moon restricted three-body problem.
 Produces the linearizations presented in Section 5.

 - Satellite_control.m: Simulates the controlled orbits of satellites made to sit near the Lagrange points in an Earth-moon restricted three-body problem.
 Produces the figures in Section 5.

+A video abstract associated to this code and the corresponding paper is available at: https://www.youtube.com/watch?v=72MeRaNki8E